paddle-python/paddle-client/README.md

 # Paddle Client

-A python (3.5+) wrapper around the [Paddle.com](https://paddle.com/) [API](https://developer.paddle.com/api-reference/intro)
+A python (3.5+) wrapper around the [Paddle.com API](https://developer.paddle.com/api-reference/intro)

 If you are looking at intergrating Paddle with Django check out [dj-paddle](https://github.com/paddle-python/dj-paddle)

-_Note: This is a work in progress, not all of the Paddle endpoints have been implemented yet_
+The full documentation is available at: https://paddle-client.readthedocs.io

+_Note: Several of the Paddle Endpoints are currently not working as expected.
+See [Failing endpoints](#failing-endpoints)_ below.

 ## Quick start